nate97/src/README.md

 ### The Goal ###
-The idea behind this project is to restore Toontown Online to its **original state** that the game was in when it closed in 2013.
-I will not be accepting modifications that change the gameplay, if you would like to do so, please fork the repository and add your tweaks there.
+The idea behind this project is to restore Toontown Online to its **original state** that the game was in when it closed in 2013, this includes removing any modifications that Infinite or Rewritten may have added.
+I will therefore not be accepting modifications that change the gameplay.
+If you would like to do so, please fork the repository and add your tweaks there.

 ### Contact ###
 This repository will soon have a Discord server.
 Thank you.